abitravers1989/bank_tec_test/README.md

 # Bank Tech Test

-# Title of project

-Using OO Design and TDD:
+# Simple Bank Account in Ruby

-A client can
+A programme where a client can:

-Deposit money
+1. Deposit money

-Withdraw money
+2. Withdraw money

-Print account statement, including:
+3. Print account statement, including:

 - Create date of deposited or withdrawn money.